-- 5.2 Declarant Controls Termination: Declarant reserves the right to terminate its interest or authority in the Plat at any time.
+5.2 Declarant Controls Termination: Declarant reserves the right to terminate its interest or authority in the Plat at any time.
 At such time the Declarant's interest in the Property is terminated, whether voluntarily or involuntarily, Declarant shall cause to be recorded in the records of Tillamook County, Oregon a document stating that Declarant no longer holds any interest or does not desire to exercise any further control over development of the Property.
 Copies of such document shall be provided to each Parcel Owner contemporaneously with recording of such document.
-Recordation of such document shall formally terminate Declarant's interest in the Property, and all right of architectural, landscaping and maintenance controls, as well as any other duties of Declarant under this Declaration. - 5.3 Election Board: Within thirty (30) days after formal termination of Declarant's interest in the Plat the initial Board government committee (the "Committee") shall be elected.
+Recordation of such document shall formally terminate Declarant's interest in the Property, and all right of architectural, landscaping and maintenance controls, as well as any other duties of Declarant under this Declaration.

+5.3 Election Board: Within thirty (30) days after formal termination of Declarant's interest in the Plat the initial Board government committee (the "Committee") shall be elected.
 Persons eligible for the initial committee shall be limited to Owners of any parcel within the Property.
 Declarant shall solicit from, and then circulate to all Parcel Owners, a list of nominees for the initial committee's positions within the thirty (30) day organizational period.
 Declarant shall then conduct an election of the initial committee.

-The three (3) nominees obtaining the highest vote totals shall constitute the initial committee. - each Parcel of property owned in the Property for each committee's position.
+5.4 Voting Rights: Each Parcel Owner shall have the right to cast one (1) vote per each Parcel of property owned in the Property for each committee's position.
 The initial committee shall meet within ten (10) days after their election, and may at that time adopt any governing documents relating to the Committee and the Plat.
-The membership held by an Owner may not be transferred, pledged or alienated in any way except upon sale to a purchaser of a Parcel, at which time such membership and voting rights shall automatically be deemed assigned to the purchaser of such Parcel. - 5.5 No Further Responsibility: In the event Declarant is unsuccessful in organizing the committee within the thirty (30) day organizational period, Declarant shall have no further responsibilities relating to the Committee, and the Committee shall be organized exclusively by the Owners of Parcels within the Property.
+The membership held by an Owner may not be transferred, pledged or alienated in any way except upon sale to a purchaser of a Parcel, at which time such membership and voting rights shall automatically be deemed assigned to the purchaser of such Parcel.

+5.5 No Further Responsibility: In the event Declarant is unsuccessful in organizing the committee within the thirty (30) day organizational period, Declarant shall have no further responsibilities relating to the Committee, and the Committee shall be organized exclusively by the Owners of Parcels within the Property.
 Such failure of organization of the Committee shall not affect the effectiveness of this Declaration.

+5.6 Annexation: Additional contiguous residential property and Common Area may become part of the LAKE LYTLE ESTATES Subdivision Plat.
+Declarant shall have this right regardless of whether Declarant shall have terminated his interest in the Owners Committee or the ACC, and regardless of whether Declarant owns a lot.
+Owners of lots in future phases of LAKE LYTLE ESTATES shall have the same rights to utilize Common Areas as do current lot Owners.

+5.7 Effect of Nonpayment of Annual or Special Assessments: Remedies of the